usnistgov/NISTIR-8112/NISTIR_Metadata.md

 #### 3.1.4.
 Verification Frequency

 In most situations, it is highly beneficial for the RP and the AP to agree to set rates for periodic verification of attribute values.
 This metadata element captures the frequency with which this re-verification occurs, to ensure that both parties have established valid verification intervals.
 When determining if verification frequency is appropriate to include for a particular attribute, the parties should consider the fluidity of the attribute and its value; for example, date of birth may never need to be re-verified.
 They should also consider the risk associated with the transaction, or the environment in which the RP and AP are operating.
-Including this attribute metadata element may negate the need for some of the currency attribute value metadata elements discussed later in this paper.
+Including this attribute schema metadata element may negate the need for some of the currency attribute value metadata elements discussed later in this paper.

 ### 3.2.
 Attribute Value Metadata

-While attribute metadata are important, it is the granular attribute *value* metadata—for example, information about attribute values' authoritativeness, the processes used to create or establish them, and the frequency with which they are refreshed—that is designed to enable greater trust across systems.
+While attribute schema metadata are important, it is the granular attribute *value* metadata—for example, information about attribute values' authoritativeness, the processes used to create or establish them, and the frequency with which they are refreshed—that is designed to enable greater trust across systems.
 RPs can establish semantics and syntax of attribute value metadata at trust time in order to make authorization decisions about access to resources or benefits at run-time.
 Regardless of the access control methodology leveraged by an organization, integrating attribute value metadata into decision support systems can enable more informed decisions and support richer policy development.

 #### 3.2.1.
 Metadata Categories